Dee Does Death

 The same theory applies to website strategies.
 Search engine optimisation is essential and worthwhile, but it’s very easy to get led down an endless road of micro-adjustments.

-We also broke the overall website strategy down into actionable steps to get her moving, starting with the purpose of the site, structure, and contents for each page.
+I also simplified the overall website strategy into actionable steps to get her moving, starting with the site’s purpose, structure, and content for each page.

 “The other thing she mentioned that I found incredibly helpful for this new website is that I would need a photoshoot.